sciZer0/7/v/README.md

 Each Contributor is a person (possibly anonymous) with their Public Address.

-Any person (possibly anonymous) is appointed to the position of Contributor only by users (Voters) through Competitive Quadratic Voting.
+Any person (Public Address) is appointed to the position of Contributor only by users (Voters) through Competitive Quadratic Voting.

-Each applicant (person, possibly anonymous) must find a way to prove their qualification and usefulness for the Vote blockchain and, for this, can use Hyde Park.
+Each applicant (Public Address) must find a way to prove their qualification and usefulness for the Vote blockchain, and for this, can use Hyde Park.

-The first 50 persons (possibly anonymous) are appointed to the positions of Contributor by the Initiative Group.
+The first 50 persons (Public Addresses) are appointed to the positions of Contributor by an initiative group.

 All Contributors being in the list may recieve donations from users (Voters).